Democrats grill Pompeo aides over ouster of State IG

 Republicans on the panel, meanwhile, defended the decision to fire Linick, pointing to the reasons outlined by Bulatao.

-In his opening remarks, the committee's ranking Republican, Texas Rep. Michael McCaul, said he hoped that following Wednesday’s hearing he hoped the panel could “put this matter behind us.”
+In his opening remarks, the committee's ranking Republican, Rep. Michael McCaul of Texas, said he hoped that after Wednesday’s hearing he hoped the panel could “put this matter behind us.”

 Rep. Scott Perry (R-Pa.) said that in light of what Bulatao said were “substantial and numerous” failures by Linick, Democrats’ defense of the former inspector general “runs contrary to our duty to maintain the public’s trust.”